 Cuba.
 With its old world charm, there’s no place quite like it.
-We took a trip to Havana to check out the classic cars, architecture and atmosphere.
-And we weren’t disappointed.
-Here are our picks of the best things to do in Havana to make your trip unforgettable.
+Discover the best things to do in Havana with this bumper travel guide.

 By Sophie Ritchie